ChrisRawstone/Detecting_AI_Generated_Text/reports/README.md

 >
 > Answer:

 All memebers in the group have equally contributed to the project, where most tasks where developed in pairs of two or more.

-In the following, we will state, how were most responsible for each task.
-Student s204155 have been responsible
+CI & Unit testing: s204088, s204090

-Student s204088
+Model training: s204155, s204148

-Student s204090
+Model Deployment: s204090, s204148

-Student s204148
+Data Drifting: s204090, s204155, s204088